WasimReza2K8/immo/README.md

 </p>

 Note:
 - The unit for price and area are not present in the API response.
-The implementation is done by assuming the unit for price is euro and area is square meter.
+The implementation has been done by assuming the unit for price is euro and area is square meter.